 We encourage drivers to arrive early enough to walk the course prior to the driver’s meeting.
 Feel free to take notes.
 A typical course walk takes 10 minutes for a parking lot course, but can be over 30 minutes for an airport based course. you can ask experienced drivers how to understand the nuances of a given course.

 Normally there is an official course walk or parade lap after the morning drivers meeting, however, this has been suspended due to Covid-19 restrictions.

 After the driver’s meeting, we do also have a quick meeting with any rookies/first timers to show you what the different pylon configurations mean, and cover a few extra safety details.
 Please ask questions if you have them!

 Our events are full of seasoned racers and instructors.
 We are typically wearing WOSCA shirts and some of us have magnetic numbers on our cars.
 We also usually answer when you shout “can someone help me?”

 All cars are classed according to their factory specs, and how modified your car is.
 Each class has what’s called a “PAX” factor which is a multiplier of less than 100% which is applied to your raw time based on what class you’re in.
 A fast driver in a slow car with a low PAX may not be the fastest in raw time but could win the event after everyone’s times are factored for their class.
-Modifying your car (can) but doesn’t necessarily make it faster in autocross!
-Some of our most competitive cars are completely stock!
+Modifying your car can (but doesn’t necessarily) make it faster in autocross.
+Some of the most competitive cars are completely stock aside from good tires!

 Competing in autocross can help you hone your driving skills.
-It’s a (relatively) lower speed sport in the world of Motorsports that values agility and technique.
+It’s a competition in the world of Motorsports that values agility, technique, and quick thinking.
 Autocross can help you improve your vision (looking farther ahead), learn how to keep your car balanced and controlled in a skid, and help you master precision braking.
 All of these skills transfer on to the roads when you find yourself in icy conditions, or having to make a quick maneuver to avoid an accident!